Public Interest Law

 Wayne State University Law School Loan Repayment Scholarships

 Students employed in Public Interest or Public Service Law may apply for a scholarship to pay up to $5,000 of student loan debt.
-Applications are accepted in the fall by the Wayne Law Dean of Students Office.
+Please contact the Wayne Law Dean of Students Office for information about the Jerry S. Cohen Memorial Loan Repayment Scholarship and the Mark Weiss Memorial Loan Repayment Scholarship.

 Loan Forgiveness Programs